jphumphries/jphumphries/Projects/Oscorp_NIST-CSF_Program_Capstone_Project/README.md

 Residual Risk
 ```

 No threat will ever be fully eliminated, therefore no risk will be fully eliminated but only managed.
 Each risk is not considered treated simply because a tool is purchased or a policy was written.
-Controls must be assessed, implemented, and measured for effectiveness in mitaged the associated risks in the register.
+Controls must be assessed, implemented, and measured for effectiveness in mitagating the associated risks in the register.

 ---